Observability Data

 What Is the Difference Between Monitoring and Observability?

-The difference between Observability and Monitoring begins with data.
+The difference between Observability and Monitoring begins with data, but it goes much deeper than that.

 Read more about Observability vs Monitoring vs Telemetry